 Aimed at intermediates who are looking to nail down their carving technique, the ski actually seems to straddle a huge range of abilities.
 While it encourages carving without punishing poor technique, 'forgiving' might be the wrong word; it's more in the mould of the cool young teacher rather than the stern headmaster.
 But it's not for kindergarteners.

 It's a model designed for short turns and agility at high speed and utilises a carbon-based construction rather than the titanal of the stiffer Mti variant.
-For this reason it ought to feel less solid at speed in comparison with the Mti, but the Disruption SC arguably felt better in long turns, and in general the piste performance is superb.
+For this reason, it ought to feel less solid at speed in comparison with the Mti, but the Disruption SC arguably feels better in long turns, and in general, the piste performance is superb.